hienhoceo-dpsmedia/WordPress-Security-with-Nginx-on-FastPanel/README.md

 ```

 > ℹ️ The comprehensive test now creates temporary “bait” files in your document root (backups, shells, etc.) so the Nginx rules can return real 403 responses.
 They are removed automatically when the script exits.
 Use `--no-fixtures` if you prefer to skip creating those files.
+>
+> ✅ New coverage: disallowed HTTP verbs, spam referers/cookies, malicious bot user agents, and archive/command query probes are exercised automatically.
+The script reports the exact HTTP status (or connection drop) expected for each case.

 ### Uninstallation